ricmac/Cybercultural/src/posts/dotcom-crash-2000.md

 Loudcloud did indeed become a successful business over the next several years; or, at least, it managed to ride out the dot-com bust and come out the other side.
 To do so, it had to change its business model (pivoting from services to selling back-end software) and also its name (to the decidedly more boring OpsWare), but the company was eventually sold to Hewlett-Packard in 2007 for $1.6 billion.

-So it wasn’t all doom and gloom once the Internet bubble began deflating in March 2000 — some internet companies were still building value.
+So it wasn’t all doom and gloom once the internet bubble began deflating in March 2000 — some internet companies were still building value.
 With that said, we never heard about IBM’s “eNewspaper” technology again.